Rusty Day: Death

-Day was fatally shot at his home on June 3, 1982.
-His 11-year-old son, his dog, and Garth McRae were also fatally shot.
-The murder officially remains unsolved, although the Seminole County Sheriff's Office believe the victims may have known the perpetrator, and that the killings may have been drug-related.
+Day was fatally shot at his home in Longwood, Florida on June 3, 1982, along with is 12-year-old son Russell Davidson, Jr., his dog, and a friend, Garth McRae, 33.
+The triple murder officially remains unsolved, although the Seminole County Sheriff's Office believes the victims may have known the perpetrator, and that the killings may have been drug-related.
 In 2011 and 2015, it was asserted that Ron Sanders, guitarist and bandmate in Uncle Acid & the Permanent Damage Band, was the perpetrator of the shooting.
 Sanders shot himself six weeks after the murders, when police surrounded his home on other matters.